 Another important tip at orchards is to ask for "seconds", "culls" or "drops".
 These are smaller apples, sometimes odd shapes or with imperfect appearance.
 But there're perfect for applesauce and apple butter and uses cost 1/3 to 1/2 the price of the top grade apples.
 They're usually kept in the back, so you will have to ask for them.
 They also go quickly, so you may want to call ahead in the day to have some set aside for you.
 Not all orchards offer "seconds", nut they're a bargain when you can get them!

 You can pick your own, or buy them at the grocery store.
-But for large quantities, you'll find that real* farmer's markets, like the Farmer's Market in Forest Park, Georgia have them at the best prices.
+But for large quantities, you will find that real* farmer's markets, like the Farmer's Market in Forest Park, Georgia have them at the best prices.
 Last year, they were available from late September at $15 to $24 per bushel.
 Prices this year have been in the $18 to $30 range, most were $25/bushel at the real farmer's markets, like the Atlanta-Forest park Georgia State Farmer's Market and orchards in the southeast of the U.S. Weather and crop conditions affect the prices greatly from year to year.

-You'll get about 12 to 16 quarts of applesauce per bushel of apples.
+You will get about 12 to 16 quarts of applesauce per bushel of apples.
 Count on 12 or 13 quarts per bushel.

 * - not the cutesy, fake farmer's markets that are just warehouse grocery stores that call themselves farmer's markets.